 Saint Paul’s Letter to the Galatians

-The evangelization of the land of Galatia is therefore by the will of God who, through an illness difficult to specify, changed Paul’s plans.
+The evangelization of the land of Galatia is, therefore, by God’s will, who changed Paul’s plans through an illness challenging to specify.
 The Galatians, seeing in the sick Paul an angel of God, received the Gospel with joy.
-When the apostle departed, at which point his opponents arrived, the Galatians just as readily believed their teachings, which were directed against Paul, to the point that they embraced the Jewish religion.
+When the apostle departed, at which point his opponents arrived, the Galatians just as readily believed their teachings, which were directed against Paul, to the fact that they embraced the Jewish religion.

-Paul addresses this letter “to the churches of Galatia” (1:21), that is, not to a single community but to the various communities in that region.
-Ancient Galatia, which corresponds to present-day Turkey, was made up of various regions: northern Galatia, southern Galatia, and other southern areas such as Pisidia, Pamphylia, and Lycaonia.
+Paul addresses this letter “to the churches of Galatia” (1:21), not to a single community but to the various neighborhoods in that region.
+Ancient Galatia, which corresponds to present-day Turkey, comprised multiple parts: northern Galatia, southern Galatia, and other southern areas such as Pisidia, Pamphylia, and Lycaonia.

-It is therefore difficult to say in which part of Galatia the communities founded by Paul were located and to which communities he is sending this letter.
-The fact that Paul speaks in general about Galatia leads us to conclude that the apostle has crossed the heart of the country and not only the southern part where he had already gone during his first journey.
+But, it is difficult to say in which part of Galatia the communities founded by Paul were located and to which communities he is sending this letter.
+The fact that Paul generally speaks about Galatia leads us to conclude that the apostle has crossed the heart of the country and not only the southern part, where he had already gone during his first journey.

 What was the message of Paul’s Letter to the Romans?

-In Romans sections 1, 2 and the initial segment of three, Paul compose that each individual who has at any point lived has trespassed (fouled up things that disappoint God).
+In Romans sections 1, 2, and the initial segment of three, Paul composes that each individual who has at any point lived has trespassed (fouled up things that disappoint God).
 Just Jesus won’t ever sin.

-The main message of the Letter of Paul to the Romans is that Jesus Christ is equitable because He never trespassed, passed on for our wrongdoing on the cross.
-At the point when we accept, He removes our wrongdoing and gives us His honorableness.
+The main message of the Letter of Paul to the Romans is that Jesus Christ is equitable because He never trespassed and passed on for our wrongdoing on the cross.
+When we accept, He removes our mischief and gives us His honor.
 This makes us OK to God.
 “Legitimize/supported” signifies to be proclaimed not at fault for transgression.
 This turns out similarly for each individual.
-In Romans, Christ is our honorableness as depicted in Romans 3:22.
+In Romans, Christ is our honor, as depicted in Romans 3:22.

 What happened to Paul in Rome?

 We may, subsequently, trust that Paul’s last natural wish was satisfied.
-However, if Timothy did be sure to show up before the end scene, there might have been nevertheless an extremely concise stretch between his approaching and his lord’s demise.
-For the letter which gathered him could never have been dispatched from Rome till the finish of winter, and Apostle Paul’s suffering occurred in summer.
+However, if Timothy had been sure to show up before the end scene, there might have been an extremely concise stretch between his approach and his lord’s demise.
+The letter which gathered him could never have been dispatched from Rome till the finish of winter, and Apostle Paul’s suffering occurred in summer.
 We have seen that this was sooner than he had anticipated.
-Also, we have no record, be that as it may, of the last phase of his preliminary, and can’t tell the reason for its fast decision.
-We just realize that it brought about a sentence of capital punishment.
+Also, we have no record, be that as it may, of the last phase of his preliminary, and we need to tell the reason for its fast decision.
+But, we realized that it brought about a sentence of capital punishment.

 According to biblical history, Paul died in Rome.
 The honors of Roman citizenship excluded Apostle Paul from the dishonorable passing of waiting torment, which had been of late caused for so many of his brethren.
 He was to pass on by execution.
-He was driven out to execution past the city dividers, on the way to Ostia, the port of Rome.
+He was driven out to perform past the city dividers on the way to Ostia, the port of Rome.

-As Paul the saint and his killers passed on, their way was packed with a diverse huge number of attendees and comers between the city and its harbor.
-Through the residue and tumult of that bustling crowd, the little group of officers strung their direction quietly, under the splendid sky of an Italian midsummer.
-Their detainee, presently finally and always conveyed from his imprisonment, cheered to follow his Lord “without the door.”
+As Paul the saint and his killers passed, their way was packed with a vast, diverse number of attendees and comers between the city and its harbor.
+Through the residue and tumult of that bustling crowd, the little group of officers strung their direction quietly under the splendid sky of an Italian midsummer.
+Their detainee, presently finally and permanently conveyed from his imprisonment, cheered to follow his Lord “without the door.”

 - At the beginning of his letter, Paul defines himself as the apostle who preaches the Gospel to all, as if he had “a debt” to pay (Rom 1:14).
 It is the “debt of love” that he has received from God and which he wants to pass on to all.